Candlestick Patterns

 marubozu candlesticks

-Marubozu are even stronger bull or bear signals than long lines as they show that buyers/sellers have remained in control from the open to the close -- there are no intra-day retracements.
+Marubozu are even stronger bull or bear signals than long lines.
+Buyers or sellers have remained in control from the open to the close -- there are no intra-day retracements.

 doji candlesticks

-The doji candlestick occurs when the open and closing price are equal.
+The doji candle occurs when the open and closing price are equal.

-An open and close in the middle of the candlestick signal indecision.
-Long-legged dojis, when they occur after small candlesticks, indicate a surge in volatility and warn of a potential trend change.
-4 Price dojis, where the high and low are equal, are normally only seen on thinly traded stocks.
+An open and close in the middle of the candle signal indecision.
+Long-legged dojis, occurring after small candles indicate a surge in volatility and warn of a potential trend change.
+4 Price dojis where the high and low are equal, usually are only seen on thinly traded stocks.

 Dragonfly

-The dragonfly occurs when the open and close are near the top of the candlestick and signals reversal after a down-trend: control has shifted from sellers to buyers.
+The dragonfly candlestick occurs when the open and close are near the top of the candle.
+This signals reversal after a downtrend: control has shifted from sellers to buyers.

 Hammer and Gravestone

-A gravestone is identified by open and close near the bottom of the trading range.
-The candlestick is the converse of a hammer and signals reversal when it occurs after an up-trend.
+A gravestone is identified by opening and closing near the bottom of the trading range.
+It is the converse of a hammer and signals reversal when it occurs after an up-trend.

 Candlestick Formations

-We now look at clusters of candlesticks.
-How one candlestick relates to another will often indicate whether a trend is likely to continue or reverse, or it can signal indecision, when the market has no clear direction.
+We now look at candlestick patterns that form with clusters.
+How one candle relates to another will often indicate whether a trend is likely to continue or reverse.
+Patterns can also signal indecision, when the market has no clear direction.

 Engulfing Candlesticks

-Engulfing patterns are the simplest reversal signals, where the body of the second candlestick 'engulfs' the first.
-They often follow or complete doji, hammer or gravestone patterns and signal reversal in the short-term trend.
+Engulfing candle patterns are the simplest reversal signals, where the body of the second candle 'engulfs' the first.
+They often follow or complete doji, hammer, or gravestone patterns and signal reversal in the short-term trend.

 Harami Candlestick

-Harami formations, on the other hand, signal indecision.
-Harami candlesticks indicate loss of momentum and potential reversal after a strong trend.
-Harami means 'pregnant' which is quite descriptive.
-The second candlestick must be contained within the body of the first, though the shadows may protrude slightly.
+Harami patterns, on the other hand, signal indecision.
+Harami candles indicate loss of momentum and potential reversal after a strong trend.
+Harami means 'pregnant,' which is quite descriptive.
+The second candle must be contained within the body of the first, though the shadows may protrude slightly.

 Dark Cloud Cover